-- We are open during COVID-19.
+- We are open during COVID-19 lockdown.
 Please keep your distance and wait in the car for your turn, if there is another customer.

 - This web page is being kept current.
 Please check in regularly and sign up to our mailing list for priority announcements.

-- BEEF (grass fed and grass finished) - Sold out for now.
-The next beef will be in the fourth week of October.
-Don't miss out.
-Sign up to our newsletter.
-Due to overwhelming demand, we are only selling individual cuts.
+- BEEF (grass fed and grass finished) We have a good selection of steaks, ground and stir fry beef etc. We sell individual items.
+All beef is frozen.
+Come in the afternoons and sign up for the newsletter for pre-announcements.
 We are not selling 1/4, 1/2 or a whole cow.
 We want to make sure everyone has a chance to try our meat.

 What we DO NOT RAISE, SELL, or PRODUCE

 (Please read this section first and check out our FAQ page to spare you a disappointing phone call or email.
 We're sorry, Google lists us in error for almost every product.)

 - No Live Chickens for sale (no day old chicks, nor do we sell adult hens), No Goats, No Lamb, No Sheep, No Veal, No Pork, No Ducks, No Geese, No Milk, No Cheese.
 Therefore we don't have duck eggs, goose eggs, or turkey eggs.
 We don't have blue eggs from Araucana hens.